ljl-covid/links/README.md

 * [Virginia's Department of Health tracker](http://www.vdh.virginia.gov/coronavirus/) for the US state of Virginia
 * [COVID-19 Canada](https://resources-covid19canada.hub.arcgis.com/), with a tracker as well as plenty of useful links both specific to Canada and global
 * [COVID-19 Canadian Outbreak Tracker](https://resources-covid19canada.hub.arcgis.com/app/eb0ec6ffdb654e71ab3c758726c55b68) based on the data from [ViriHealth](https://virihealth.com/)
+* [Coronavirus Statistics: Tracking The Epidemic In New York](https://gothamist.com/news/coronavirus-statistics-tracking-epidemic-new-york), Gothamist's tracker for the City of New York in particular

 # Info